 The name translates to Mother Hill.

 Yes, it’s possible.
-But, you would need to find a route with a suitable gradient for your level of experience and bike.
-The routes described in this post both take the steps to the summit of Mam Tor.
+But, you’d need to find a route with a suitable gradient for your level of experience and bike.
+The Mam Tor routes described in this post all take the steps to the summit.
 Additionally, I believe there may be a section of the Great Ridge that prohibits cycling, where you’d have to dismount.

 Yes, these Mam Tor walks are both suitable for fit and healthy dogs.
 Particularly small dogs may need help with some of the larger steps up to Mam Tor and Back Tor.
 But otherwise, they will love it!

-Of the two routes, the straight one may be more suitable for toddlers and young children that are confident walking.
+The short Mam Tor walking route from Mam Nick Car Park may be more suitable for toddlers and young children that are confident walking.
 The one-way distance of the straight route is approximately half a mile, most of which is up steps.
-Unfortunately, this means it is less suitable for buggies unless you’re willing to fold it down and carry it.
+Unfortunately, this means it’s less suitable for buggies unless you’re willing to fold it down and carry it.

 Do you have any questions or want any more information?
 If so, drop a comment below and I’ll get back to you!